Literature books and poetry news 2011

 This was surprisingly good!
 Headlined by the legendary Carol Leeming, the open mic contributors were also impressive: Jacob and Tim Grayson did a particularly impressive performance of their work.
 The indomitable Bobba Cass pulled it all together and got everyone involved, as well as reading his own work.
 Tim Grayson’s fine work was laden with finely formed rimes and Jacob did an amazing rap which really was scintillating.

-Lots of events coming up, organised by Word – the longest running poetry and spoken word night in the Midlands.
+Lots of events coming up, organised by Word – the longest-running poetry and spoken word night in the Midlands.
 Not to be missed is the East Midlands Poetry Slam on 12th February at the Y Theatre in East Street.

 The floor contributors were thoroughly good but the night was headlined by the legendary poetess and singer, Carol Leeming, who read a selection of her amazing poems.
 The British born singer/songwriter (who lives in Leicester) gave us a selection of her superbly well-written poems, laden with spellbinding images and incandescent stories.
 A particular favourite of mine was the story about the Black Russian.
-A poem laden with glorious lines and phrases, stunning images and with a sharp, surprise ending.
+The poem was laden with glorious lines and phrases, stunning images and with a sharp, surprise ending.

 Find out more about Carol Leeming on Pineapster | Wikipedia | LACAF | MySpace